Luming-L/NGG/assembly_programmes/Tools for genome assembly.md

 	- discovers long noisy reads that can be assembled without an error correction stage
 - Circlator
 	- automate the assembly
-	- produce accurate linear representation of si'r'cu'la'r
+	- produce accurate linear representation of circular sequences
 - Canu

 Both HGAP and PBJelly are applicable for bacterial-sized genomes and MHAP is used in eukaryotic-sized genomes.